orlagh-sweeney/breakfast-survey/README.md

 - [Colorama - PyPI](https://pypi.org/project/colorama/)

 To validate user input for survey answers in the question_and_log_results function I used a solution from [Tutorial Eyehunt by Rohit](https://tutorial.eyehunts.com/python/python-while-loop-input-validation-example-code/).

+To see how to correctly set up Pandas with Google Sheets I used solution by GitHub user [Asha Ponnada](https://github.com/Asha-ai/googlespredsheets/blob/master/googlesheet_as_pandasdf.ipynb).

 ## Acknowledgements
 - Thank you to my mentor Marcel for his feedback and suggestions at each stage of the project.